parrt/msds501/README.md

 Each project has a hard deadline and only those projects working correctly before the deadline get credit (100%).
 My grading script pulls from github at the deadline.
 On the due date, projects are due at the **start** of your section's class period for that day.

+**No partial credit**.
+Students are sometimes frustrated about not getting partial credit for solutions they labored on that do not actually work.
+Unfortunately, "almost working" just never counts in a job situation because nonfunctional solutions have no value.
+We are not writing essays in English that have some value even if they are not superb.
+When it comes to software, there is no fair way to assign such partial credit, other than a generic 30% or whatever for effort.
+The only way to determine what is wrong with your project is for me to fix and/or complete the project.
+That is just not possible for 90 students.
+Even if that were possible, there is no way to fairly assign partial credit between students.
+A few incorrect but critical characters can mean the difference between perfection and absolute failure.
+If it takes a student 20 hours to find that problem, is that worth more or less partial credit than another project that is half-complete but could be finished in five hours?
+To compensate, I try to test multiple pieces of the functionality in an effort to approximate partial credit.

+Each project has a hard deadline and only those projects working correctly before the deadline get credit.
+My grading script pulls from github at the deadline.  *All projects are due at the start of class on the day indicated, unless otherwise specified.*

+*I reserve the right to change projects until the day they are assigned.*

-**Grading standards.** This class is a standard, graded course with letter grades A - F. I consider an A grade to be above and beyond what most students have achieved.
-A B grade is an average grade for a student or what you could call "competence" in a business setting.
-A C grade means that you either did not or could not put forth the effort to achieve competence.
-Below C implies you did very little work or had great difficulty with the class compared to other students.
+**Grading standards**.
+I consider an **A** grade to be above and beyond what most students have achieved.
+A **B** grade is an average grade for a student or what you could call "competence" in a business setting.
+A **C** grade means that you either did not or could not put forth the effort to achieve competence.
+Below **C** implies you did very little work or had great difficulty with the class compared to other students.

 # Syllabus